 Children love to eat this snack as it’s extremely crispy and tasty to eat.

-These vadas can be made in bulk and kept in the freezer. spread them on the tray (each apart ) and freeze it for 3 hours, once done, store them in a clean zip pouch for easily upto 2 months.
+These vadas can be made in bulk and kept in the freezer.
+Make vadas, spread them on the tray (each an inch apart ) and freeze it for 3 hours, once done, store them in a clean zip pouch for easily upto 2 months.
+When needed, take the required batch out, keep it out for 10 minutes and then proceed for frying in hot oil.
 One can fry them in batches and serve them hot with matching sauces or chutneys.
 It is extremely handy when it comes to serving unexpected visitors, on a rainy day or simply a lazy day.
 Sago Vada looks simply inviting with pearly sago embedded in light yellow mashed potatoes, with green chillies and coriander in the company of crushed crunchy peanuts.
 Lemon juice added to the mixture provides a tangy taste.
 Recently i had made these for Iftar during Ramadan and needless to say it won accolades after it was tasted by one and all.
 The ingredient in this dish has been calculated to give the eater the necessary benefits.

 Let’s see how we can prepare this delectable dish, shall we?
 How one can acquire the crispy texture on the outside yet soft and succulent inside.